-When you switch from your accumulating years to your distribution years (retirement), a lot of things change.
-You’re no longer going to work, you’ve got time to explore your interests, and the world is your oyster.
-A lot of things change about investing when you’re retired as well.
-In this paper we’ll outline the five biggest risks you face investing in retirement and offer a few solutions for how to invest after retirement.
+When you switch from your accumulating years to your distribution years (retirement), a lot of things change - you’re no longer going to work, you’ve got time to explore your interests, and your investment strategy should adjust as well.
+Below are the five biggest risks you face investing in retirement and our recommendations for how to tackle them.

 Sequence of Returns Risk